Dog owners often wonder, “Why does my dog sleep by the door?” Well, let’s explore this!

 Don’t worry, though, they might not have been waiting there the entire time.
 Dogs have a strong sense of smell and hearing.
 So, they may have sensed that you’re about to come in and beat you to the door.

-How To Pinpoint the Reason Why your Dog sleeps by the Door
+How To Pinpoint the Reason for This Behavior

 To understand what makes your dog so keen on sleeping by the door, consider the following: